Algebraic Weaves and Braid Varieties: Braid Varieties and Augmentation Varieties

-\item[(iii)] $T_{\tau(\beta)}$ is stable under the torus $(\C^{*})^{n-1}$-action on $X_{0}(\beta \cdot \FT)$. \end{itemize} \end{prop} \begin{proof} Given the discussion prior to the statement, the only assertion that needs a proof is the stability under the torus action.
-For that, we need to show that $z_{r_{1}}, z'_{r_{2}}, \dots, z^{(\ell -1)}_{r_{\ell}}$ are all homogeneous under the $(\C^{\times})^{n-1}$-action.
-This will be proven in Lemma \ref{lemma: moving admissible matrices} and Lemma \ref{lemma: moving admissible diagonal} below\footnote{Both lemmas are independent of the intervening material.}, and their corresponding analogues in the case of lower-triangular matrices. \end{proof}
+\item[(iii)] $\widetilde{T_{\tau}}$ is stable under the action of $(\C^{*})^{n-1}$ on $X_{0}(\beta \cdot \FT)$. \end{itemize} \end{prop} \begin{proof} Parts (i) and (ii) follow from the discussion above, applied iteratively.
+Thus, the only assertion that needs a proof is the stability under the torus action in Part (iii).
+For that, we need to show that $z_{r_{1}}, z'_{r_{2}}, \dots, z^{(\ell -1)}_{r_{\ell}}$ are all homogeneous under the $(\C^{*})^{n-1}$-action.
+This is proven in Lemmas \ref{lemma: moving admissible matrices} and \ref{lemma: moving admissible diagonal} below (both lemmas are independent of the intervening material), and their corresponding analogues in the case of lower-triangular matrices. \end{proof}